 - Location of interpretive pull-outs and points of interest along the Highway were selected for high interpretive potential and the physical landscape at these locations.
-Interpretive locations avoid areas along the Highway with narrow road and shoulder space, extreme drop offs, blind corners, and blind hill crests.
-Where the location is near a curve/turn in the Highway, the Interpretive Plan recommends adding signage on the Highway in both directions to mark and warn travellers of the upcoming pulloff location. - Feasibility of construction was considered in the selection of locations.
-Existing pull-offs were identified as the preferred locations for development in the Interpretive Plan.
+Interpretive locations should avoid areas along the Highway with narrow road and shoulder space, extreme drop offs, blind corners, and blind hill crests.
+Where the location is near a curve/turn in the Highway, the Interpretive Plan recommends adding TOD signage on the Highway in both directions to mark and warn travellers of the upcoming pull-out location. - TODs (Tourist Orientated Directional signage) are to be 2 km out in either direction of a location, plus indicated at the turn-off.
+TOD signage is to be included for all pullouts according to this formula. - Feasibility of construction was considered in the selection of locations.
+Existing pullouts were identified as the preferred locations for development in the Interpretive Plan.
 Areas with extreme slope or potential for high snow pack volume were excluded as locations.
 The recommended locations were selected to minimize the cost of engineering pull-out locations.
 Long-term maintenance was considered in the selection of locations.
 Minimizing the impacts of snow pack build up damage, run-off damage during melt, and cost of clearing snow to open interpretive locations in the spring, were factors in the selection process. - Monitoring of the interpretive locations along the Highway will be required.
-Unanticipated events as a result of climate and environmental factors such as future land slumping of sloped areas which may occur given the terrain that the Highway passes through. - Durability of materials recommended for interpretive signage and infrastructure considers the extreme temperature fluctuations and exposure to UV.
+Unanticipated events because of climate and environmental factors could occur given the terrain that the Highway passes through.
+This could cause impacts to interpretive locations such as future land slumping of sloped areas. - Durability of materials recommended for interpretive signage and infrastructure considers the extreme temperature fluctuations and exposure to UV.
 Interpretive panels should be resistant to environmental factors and have a rating suitable for arctic climates.
 Posts, outhouses, garbage bins and picnic facilities should be constructed of materials known to withstand the climate. - Highway conditions, safety and emergency response information will notify Highway user groups of the potential for the climate to change quickly, and the impact on driving conditions, noting the potential to experience fog, high wind, rain, freezing rain, ice, and snow.
-Due to the remote location, emergency response and response times may be impacted by environmental conditions. - Sensitivity of the environment to disturbance will be a factor in selecting interpretive locations.
+Due to the remote location, emergency response and response times may be impacted by environmental conditions.

+• Sensitivity of the environment will be a factor in selecting interpretive locations.
 Minimal impact travel messages could ask travellers to avoid walking in environments that could be damaged by the creation of hiking or off-road vehicle trails (e.g. loss of vegetation cover; increase in ground erosion).